 Cost-sharing: Step C. Technical Implementation of the CZCAOF Software

-The costs related to the technical implementation of a particular CZCAOF of the Market-Based Allocation approach shall be shared by all Application TSOs of the corresponding BC-platform with the same sharing key.
-Future Application TSOs joining an existing or starting a new application as part of the BC-platform shall bear the costs according to the historical cost-sharing key:
+The costs related to the technical implementation of a particular CZCAOF of the Market-Based Allocation approach shall be shared by all Application TSOs of the corresponding BC platform with the same sharing key.
+Future Application TSOs joining an existing or starting a new application as part of the BC platform shall bear the costs according to the historical cost-sharing key:

 (a) the implementation costs are shared according to the historical cost-sharing key.